-CHILDREN CODE PRIORITY 121 SHORT STATURE OR AT RISK OF SHORT STATURE (Children 12-24 Months of Age) III Less than or equal to the 5 th percentile length-for-age as plotted on the CDC Birth to 24 months gender specific growth charts. (if < 38 weeks gestation use adjusted age) High Risk: Less than or equal to the 2nd percentile length-for-age when manually plotted on the Centers for Disease Control and Prevention (CDC) Birth to 24 months gender specific growth charts.
+CHILDREN CODE PRIORITY 121 SHORT STATURE OR AT RISK OF SHORT STATURE (Children 12-24 Months of Age) Ш Less than or equal to the 5 th percentile length-for-age as plotted on the CDC Birth to 24 months gender specific growth charts. (if < 38 weeks gestation use adjusted age) High Risk: Less than or equal to the 2nd percentile length-for-age when manually plotted on the Centers for Disease Control and Prevention (CDC) Birth to 24 months gender specific growth charts.
 Less than or equal to the 2.3 rd percentile length-for-age when electronically plotted on the Centers for Disease Control and Prevention (CDC) Birth to 24 months gender specific growth charts.
 Based on 2006 World Health Organization international growth standards.
 CDC labels the 2.3rd percentile as the 2nd percentile on the Birth to 24 months gender specific growth charts.
 SHORT STATURE OR AT RISK OF SHORT STATURE (Children 2-5 Years of Age) Less than or equal to the 10 th percentile length or height for age based on CDC age/sex specific growth charts.
-High Risk: Less than or equal to the 5th percentile stature-for-age as plotted on the 2000 CDC age/gender specific growth charts 134 FAILURE TO THRIVE III Presence of failure to thrive diagnosed by a physician or health professional acting under standing orders of a physician.
+High Risk: Less than or equal to the 5th percentile stature-for-age as plotted on the 2000 CDC age/gender specific growth charts.
+134 FAILURE TO THRIVE Ш Presence of failure to thrive diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
 Document: Diagnosis and the name of the physician that is treating this condition in the participant's health record.
-High Risk: Diagnosed failure to thrive
+High Risk: Diagnosed failure to thrive.

-0005 CHILDREN DDIODIT!
-CODE PRIORITY 141 LOW BIRTH WEIGHT (Children < 24 months of age) III Birth weight \leq 5 lbs.
-8 oz. (\leq 2500 g) Document: Birth weight of participant in health record.
-142 PRETERM OR EARLY TERM DELIVERY (Children < 24 months of age) Preterm : Born at ≤ 36 weeks gestation Document: Weeks gestation in participant's health record. Ш Early Term: Born at ≥ 37 weeks and ≤ 38 weeks gestation Document: Weeks gestation in participant's health record.
+CHILDREN CODE PRIORITY 141 LOW BIRTH WEIGHT (Children < 24 months of age) Ш Birth weight < 5 lbs.
+8 oz. (< 2500 g) Document: Birth weight of participant in health record.
+142 PRETERM OR EARLY TERM DELIVERY (Children < 24 months of age) Preterm : Delivery of an infant born at < 37 weeks gestation.
+Document: Weeks gestation in participant's health record. Ш Early Term : Born at \ge 37 weeks and < 39 weeks gestation.
+Document: Weeks gestation in participant's health record.
 151 SMALL FOR GESTATIONAL AGE (Children 12-24 Months of Age) Children less than 24 months of age diagnosed as small for gestational age.
-III Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver. iii
+111 Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.